A non-Archimedean theory of complex spaces and the cscK problem: Basic linear algebra of bilinear forms

 \section{Basic linear algebra of bilinear forms}

-\begin{lemma} Let $V$ be a real finite dimensional vector space, and $B\colon V\times V\to\R$ a symmetric bilinear form, such that \begin{enumerate} \item There exists a base $e_i\in V$ such that $B(e_i, e_j)\ge 0$ \item There exist an element on the kernel, $v=\sum_i v^i e_i\in V$, that is for every $i$: such that $v^j> 0$ for every $j$. \end{enumerate} Then $B$ is negative semi-definite. \end{lemma} \begin{proof} After changing bases we can suppose that $v = \sum_i e_i$, and then the second item reduces to and thus taking $x = \sum_j x^j e_j \in V$,
+\begin{lemma} Let $V$ be a real finite dimensional vector space, and $B\colon V\times V\to\R$ a symmetric bilinear form, such that \begin{enumerate} \item There exists a base $e_i\in V$ such that $B(e_i, e_j)\ge 0$ for $i$ different than $j$. \item There exist an element of the kernel, $v=\sum_i v^i e_i\in V$, that is for every $i$: such that $v^j> 0$ for every $j$. \end{enumerate} Then $B$ is negative semi-definite. \end{lemma} \begin{proof} After changing bases we can suppose that $v = \sum_i e_i$, and then the second item reduces to and thus taking $x = \sum_j x^j e_j \in V$,

 where the last equality is given by symmetry.
 Thus, by changing the roles of $i$ and $j$,

 we get the desired result. \end{proof}